mamuso/acts_as_unvlogable/README.markdown

 And... what else?
 -----------------

-To know the supported services and particular uses we will do (in a near future :D) a complete documentation in [the wiki](https://github.com/mamuso/acts_as_unvlogable/wikis)
+To know the supported services and particular uses we will do (in a near future :D) a complete documentation in [the wiki](https://github.com/mamuso/acts_as_unvlogable/wikis).

+If you find a bug or want to suggest a new video service, please post us [a ticket](http://tickets.unvlog.com/projects/show/acts-as-unvlogable).